 And that has made all the difference.

-Why I like the road less travelled
+Why I like the road less traveled

 When unique isn’t fun

-The benefits of the less travelled road
+The benefits of the less traveled road

 Which road will you choose?